How to Write NHS Tenders That Evidence Patient Safety and Learning Culture

 🧭 Step 1: Show a Named Governance Structure

 Start by identifying clear lines of accountability.
-Commissioners need to see who owns safety within your organisation.
+Commissioners need to see who owns safety within your organisation and how decisions are made when risks emerge.
+A high-scoring answer names roles and makes information flow visible.

 - 🔹 Clinical Lead: Named senior clinician responsible for governance and incident review.